ifeelomii/tickit-server/README.md

 # tickit-server
 A project to maintain work tickets and tasks.
-(JIRA Alike)